mathanraj0601/JsonSchemaSourceGeneratorTask/Readme.md

 - The CorvusQualification project successfully references the ExistingLibrary as a project reference.
 - A NuGet package for ExistingLibrary has been generated and is being referenced by the UserCode project.

-## Existing library usage in other project
+## Existing library usage in another project

 ### Project Reference

 Add Project Reference:

-1. dotnet restore : to get all dependencies
+1. dotnet restore: to get all dependencies

 1. Open the project file of the target project (e.g., CorvusQualification).